silkimen/cordova-plugin-advanced-http/README.md

 ### delete
 Execute a DELETE request.
 Takes a URL, parameters, and headers.
 See the [post](#post) documentation for details on what is returned on success and failure.

+### head
+Execute a HEAD request.
+Takes a URL, parameters, and headers.
+See the [post](#post) documentation for details on what is returned on success and failure.

 ### uploadFile
 Uploads a file saved on the device.
 Takes a URL, parameters, headers, filePath, and the name of the parameter to pass the file along as.
 See the [post](#post) documentation for details on what is returned on success and failure.